K.S.K. Heist

 Koninklijke Sportkring Heist is a professional Belgian association football club from Heist-op-den-Berg in the province of Antwerp.
 They are affiliated to the Royal Belgian Football Association with matricule 2948 and have white and blue as traditional colours.
-The club plays at the Gemeentelijk Sportcentrum and is currently in the Second Division.
-Heist spent nine seasons at the third level of Belgian football, from 1987 to 1988 to 1993–94, and from 2008 to 2009 to 2009–10.
+The club plays at the Gemeentelijk Sportcentrum and currently play in the National Division 1.
+Heist spent nine seasons at the third level of Belgian football, from 1987 to 1994 and from 2008 to 2010.